-[Technical Note: This documentation template should be made available for patients for whom Cervical Cancer Screening ECA Rule KNART is positive.]
+[Technical Note: This documentation template should be made available for patients for whom the Cervical Cancer Screening ECA Rule KNART is activated (i.e., criteria met).]

 3.1.
 Knowledge Narrative

 [Begin Knowledge Narrative.]

 [See Clinical Context in Chapter 1.]

 [Clinical Comment: The Cervical Cancer Screening Documentation Template will guide clinicians in their conversations with a woman based upon her age and risk-based screening preferences as well as allow for the efficient documentation of those conversations and capture the woman's personal preferences.]